3-Day Water Fasting vs. 3-Day Modified Fasting

 If you worry you might overeat, there’s a couple of things you can do: You might find it helps to plan the calorie total of your fasting recipes closer to 600, so you have a greater margin of error.
-Or, you can choose a high-quality fasting kit that takes all the thought out of meal planning!

 Some Food Prep Required